 So, how did carbs get such a bad reputation?
 The confusion often stems from the rapid weight loss seen at the start of very low-carb diets.
 This initial drop is largely water weight, not fat.
 Carbohydrates are stored in your muscles and liver as glycogen, and every gram of glycogen is bound to several grams of water.
 When you slash carbs, you deplete these glycogen stores, and the associated water is flushed out.

-This creates a compelling, but misleading, number on the scale.
+It’s easy to see why this causes confusion.
+The number on the scale drops quickly, but most of that early change is water rather than body fat.
 The long-term reality is that weight management boils down to a simple energy balance: consuming more calories than you burn leads to weight gain, while a calorie deficit leads to weight loss.
 You can achieve this deficit with or without carbohydrates.

 Populations like the Okinawan people, known for longevity and healthy weights, have traditionally consumed diets high in healthy carbohydrates, proving that carbs themselves are not the culprit.